byeokim/gmailpush/README.md

 - `emailAddress`: Email address of a user for whom Gmail push notification messages are sent.

-- `prevHistoryId`: Gmail API's push notification messages are not *real* messages but contain `historyId` which is the latest `historyId` as of the time they are sent.
-To retrieve real messages, one needs to request for [history](https://developers.google.com/gmail/api/v1/reference/users/history/list) of changes to the user's mailbox since a certain `historyId`.
-But `historyId` in the push notification message cannot be used for the certain `historyId` because it is the latest one after which no changes have been made.
+- `prevHistoryId`: Gmail API's push notification messages are not *real* messages but contain `historyId` which is the latest history id as of the time they are sent.
+To retrieve real messages, one needs to request for [history](https://developers.google.com/gmail/api/v1/reference/users/history/list) of changes to the user's mailbox since a certain history id.
+But `historyId` in the push notification message cannot be used for that certain history id because it is the latest one after which no changes have been made.
 So Gmailpush stores `historyId` from the push notification message for later use when next push notification message is received.
+Similarly the first push notification since installing Gmailpush could not be turned into messages but an empty array because the history id used for the first `getMessages()` is the latest one.

 - `watchExpiration`: Google Cloud Pub/Sub API requires calling `watch()` [at least every 7 days](https://developers.google.com/gmail/api/guides/push#renewing_mailbox_watch).
 Otherwise push notification will be stopped.
 So Gmailpush stores watch expiration and calls `watch()` one day before expiration.